RibbonCommunications/webrtc-js-sdk/tutorials/Configurations.md

     ...
 }

-// Invoke the factory create to instantiate Kandy.js by providing the configuration object. const client = create(configuration)
+// Invoke the factory create to instantiate the SDK by providing the configuration object. const client = create(configuration)
 ```